The definition of a “returning resident” according to the Ministry of Aliyah and Immigrant Absorption.

 - The State of Israel Bonds

-- They did not receive any assistance as a new immigrant from the Ministry of Immigrant Absorption during the previous two years.
+- They did not receive any assistance as a new immigrant from the Ministry of Aliyah and Immigrant Absorption during the previous two years.

 If the returning Israeli is separated or divorced with children, or one member of a couple who has come to Israel ahead of the other